siegfriedbolz/Gemini-Desktop/README.md

 # Gemini Desktop App 🚀

 This is an unofficial Gemini desktop application built with Electron.
 It provides a convenient way to access and use Google Gemini on your desktop.
+It is a fork from https://github.com/Alyetama/Gemini-Desktop

+I forked this project due to security concerns.
+I reviewed the code to ensure that my Google login credentials are not sent to any third-party service or otherwise misused.
+This fork gives me full control over the code I run.
 ## Features ✨

 - Access the full functionality of Google Gemini.
 - Native desktop experience with window controls and menus.
 - Persistent sessions (you stay logged in).
 - Optimized for performance and usability.

+## Authentication
+You cannot use Passkey for login on that app.
+Just use the password authentication.

 ## Screenshots 📸